 Hair grows at an average rate of 1cm per month; therefore a 3cm section of scalp hair can provide an approximate 3 month retrospective profile of drug use.
 Due to the growth rate, hair provides a unique window of detection covering months rather than days that urine or oral fluid analysis can show.

 Our experts analyse hair samples to detect these trace amounts of drugs and their metabolites (a substance produced by the body when a drug is taken and can be used to show direct usage).
-From our laboratory analysis we can provide an expert interpretation on the levels of drugs detected, all in 5 working days or less of receiving the hair sample.
+From our laboratory analysis we can provide an expert interpretation on the levels of drugs detected.

 An overview analysis will cover a whole 3cm (3 month) section and will identify drug use within that 3 month time period.
 Consecutive sections of either 1cm (1 month) or 3cm (3 months) can be used to assess drug use for as long as the hair is, i.e. a hair sample 12cm in length can profile 12 months of drug use.